 CMCC is committed to maintaining a safe environment for students, faculty, and staff that extends to maintenance issues such as campus landscaping, lighting, and door locks.
 Key staff members, Facilities Maintenance staff, and our Evening Administrator routinely check the campus for maintenance, safety, and security issues.
-All members of the campus community are encouraged to report any issues such as exterior lighting deficiencies to Student Services located in Jalbert Hall or by calling the director of athletics, housing, and security at (207) 755-5251.
+All members of the campus community are encouraged to report any issues such as exterior lighting deficiencies to Student Services located in Jalbert Hall or by calling Scott Watkins, Director of Campus Safety & Security, at (207) 212-8566.